AtelierArith/ElasticCollision.jl/README.md

 ### Tips

-You can adjust the number of particles and the length of gif via `http://localhost:8000/?maxT=300&num_particles=60`
+You can adjust the number of particles and the length of time gif via `http://localhost:8000/?maxT=300&num_particles=60`